JieyuWu/ToyotaMod/FAQ.md

 * Blue (fades in and out): power saving
 ```

-### How can I begin contributing?
+### How can I contribute?

-To contribute to openpilot's codebase:
+To contribute to the openpilot codebase:
 * Know Python / C++ (depends on which part of OP you want to contribute to)
 * Learn Git and Github Pull Requests
 * Read comma's blog posts related to development: https://medium.com/@comma_ai